Healthy After-School Snacks

 Smaller portions assure you won’t crowd out an appetite for the next meal, and will help your child keep the proper balance of calories and nutrients.

 Variety is the spice of life!
-And a guarantee your child won’t become bored with after-school options.
+And a guarantee your child won’t become bored with after-school healthy snack options.

 For more healthy snack ideas, check out this FREE PDF.

-Also, if you are navigating the concession stand, check out my Healthy Concession handout, available on my website.
+Also, if you are navigating the concession stand, check out my Healthy Concession handout, and my article on revamping your child’s concession stand food.